dapinder-dhillon/the-python-workshop/doc/goal.md

 Goal
 ====

-- Deploy a FaaS (AWS Lambda) written in python to detect and notify infrastructure changes via console using python best practices.
+- Deploy a FaaS (AWS Lambda) written in python to send slack notification whenever a new file gets dropped in expected s3 location using python best practices.
 - Use continuous deployment for rapid evolution of project.

 Later,